PhantomGamers/StarsandUIARFix/README.md

 ## Configuration

 After launching the game with the mod installed, edit `BepInEx\config\StarsandUIARFix.cfg` with your text editor of choice.
-Change UseScaleFactor to False to switch to UI stretching mode instead of UI scaling mode.

-With UseScaleFactor true and UseResolutionScaleFactor false you can specify a custom scale factor in the ScaleFactor config entry.

 ## Support

 For support, or to discuss and discover other mods for Starsand, check out the [Starsand Modding Discord](https://discord.gg/ZYVpC6uyY7)

 ## Changelog

+1.1.0:

+- Switched fix method to one which should be resolution agnostic.
+Disabled the fix on the main menu by default as this should not be needed in most cases.

 1.0.7: